codess-aus/ai-fundamentals/principles.md

 ### 7. Select and interpret model evaluation metrics for classification and regression

-Classification Metrics: AUC value of 0.4 means that the model is performing worse than a random guess.
+Classification Metrics: **AUC value** of 0.4 means that the model is performing worse than a random guess.
 AUC values range between 0 and 1.
 The higher the value the better the performance of the classification model.
 A value of 0.5 indicates prediction is close to a random guess.

-Classification Metrics: Precision is the proportion of true results over all positive results.
+Classification Metrics: **Precision** is the proportion of true results over all positive results.

-Classification Metrics: Recall is the fraction of all correct results returned by the model
+Classification Metrics: **Recall** is the fraction of all correct results returned by the model

-Classification Metrics: F-Score is computed as weighted average of Precision and recall.
+Classification Metrics: **F-Score** is computed as weighted average of Precision and recall.

 Metrics used to evaluate regression methods are generally focused on estimating the amount of error, where a small difference between observed and predicted values is an indicator of a better fit model

-Regression Metrics: MAE - Mean absolute error.
+Regression Metrics: **MAE - Mean absolute error**.
 How close prediction is to actual outcome.
 The lower the score, the better.

-Regression Metrics: R2 - Coefficient of Determination (1 is perfect, 0 is random)
+Regression Metrics: **R2 - Coefficient of Determination** (1 is perfect, 0 is random)

-Regression Metrics: RMSE - Root mean squared error
+Regression Metrics: RMSE - **Root mean squared error**

-Clustering Metrics: Average distance to cluster center
+Clustering Metrics: **Average distance to cluster center**

-Clustering Metrics: Number of Points
+Clustering Metrics: **Number of Points**

 ### 8. describe common features of data ingestion and preparation